Lacrymology/states/denyhosts/doc/usage.rst

 Usage
 =====

+..
+TODO: FIX

-HERE DOCUMENT HOW TO REMOVE FROM BLACKLIST AN HOSTNAME
+..
+TODO: HERE DOCUMENT HOW TO REMOVE FROM BLACKLIST AN HOSTNAME

 - Stop DenyHosts by run ``service denyhosts stop``
 - Remove the IP address from /etc/hosts.deny
 - Edit /var/lib/denyhosts/hosts and remove the lines containing the IP address.
   Save the file.
 - Edit /var/lib/denyhosts/hosts-restricted and remove the lines containing the IP address.
 Save the file.
 - Edit /var/lib/denyhosts/hosts-root and remove the lines containing the IP address.
 Save the file.
 - Edit /var/lib/denyhosts/hosts-valid and remove the lines containing the IP address.
 Save the file.

 - Edit /var/lib/denyhosts/user-hosts and remove the lines containing the IP address.
   Save the file.